pan-narrans/DAW-2/Entorno Cliente/regex.md

 | `/^a/`      | Matches `a` at the **start** of the string. |
 | `/a$/`      | Matches `a` at the **end** of the string.   |

+They can be combined to match the start and end of a string.
+For example `/^test$/` will match "test" but not "test test".

 ### Lookahead and Lookbehind

 | Expressions |     |